 Depreciation expense can be calculated using the following methods:

 Straight-line is the most commonly used method for determining the depreciation for reporting.
-Under this method, depreciation amount remains same each year for the entire life of the asset.
+Under this method, the depreciation amount remains the same each year for the entire life of the asset.

 Under this method, it is calculated as follows:

 Depreciation = (original cost- salvage value) / depreciable life

-Under this method, an asset is considered depreciate more in the early years than the later.
+Under this method, an asset depreciates more in the early years than the later.
 Hence, more depreciation is reported in the initial years of the life of the asset and less in the later years.
 As a result, the accelerated method lowers the net income in the initial years and increases it in the later years as compared to the straight-line method.

 Double declining balance method is the most common accelerated depreciation method.
 Under this, the annual depreciation is calculated as: